mj-studio-library/react-design-toolkit/README.md

 So you can use all the `styled-system` syntax used in it.

-Currently, css variables always have a prefix of `--ck`, but this will be changed so that it can be set in a future update.
+Currently, css variables always have a prefix of `--ck`, this can be changed by chakra-ui `css-var-prefix` config feature.

 For example, colors can be used in CSS like `var(--ck-colors-red-500)`.